Woy Woy Shire: Amalgamation

 In June 1945, Erina Shire resolved to investigate the reconstitution of local government on the Central Coast into two shires and following further discussions a formal proposal was presented to the Minister for Local Government, Joseph Cahill, in October 1945.
 Nevertheless, the proposal proved divisive, with Gosford and the Wyong section of Erina Shire in favour and the rest of Erina Shire and Woy Woy Shire opposed.
 The formal government inquiry subsequently supported the proposal and in April 1946, Cahill notified the councils of his intention to proceed.

-In response, Woy Woy Shire held a plebiscite in July 1946 on the question which on a low turnout resolved to opposed amalgamation, a vote that Cahill considered a waste of public money considering the decision was already made.
+In response, Woy Woy Shire held a plebiscite in July 1946 on the question which on a low turnout resolved to oppose amalgamation, a vote that Cahill considered a waste of public money considering the decision was already made.
 On 1 January 1947, all of Woy Woy Shire, part of Erina Shire, and the Municipality of Gosford formed Gosford Shire, and the remainder of Erina Shire formed Wyong Shire.